 - <time> is the time in seconds (three digits) until the measurement will be ready.
-The LeveLine® always places a value of "001" in this field. - <nr-values> is a single digit specifying the number of measurements that will be returned by subsequent Send Data commands.
-The LeveLine® always places a value of "2" in this field.
+The LeveLine[®] always places a value of "001" in this field. - <nr-values> is a single digit specifying the number of measurements that will be returned by subsequent Send Data commands.
+The number of values returned will vary with the model of LeveLine[®].

-6.5.6.
+6.6.6.
 Additional Measurements

-The LeveLine® will respond to Additional Measurements commands, but will not make any measurements.
+The LeveLine[®] will respond to Additional Measurements commands, but will not make any measurements.